 Warm yourself with apple strudel and a melange (a local coffee option) as you browse the international papers, discuss Freud and Proust, write poetry on the human condition, post selfies on Instagram, and/or debate the football.

-January (and February) are probably the best time to find space is some of the most popular locations, like Café Central or Café Sacher.
+Mid-January to late February are the best months to find space in some of the most popular locations, where queues outside are otherwise common.
+For example: Café Central or Café Sacher.

 Vienna Spa & Schwerelos